 The Story Time

 Dr. Seuss stories are amazing…but they are SUPER long.
 So when doing a story time, it’s important to do stories that are short and engaging.
-Me and Mr. Mark, our storyteller, always do three stories for this part, trying to add a new story every single time.
+I’ve always done three stories for this part of the program.
 Here’s a list of the best ones to do for a story time.

 “Green Eggs and Ham”

-We’ve done this one for three years, and it’s a hit every time.
+This one is a hit every time.
 And it’s great for a two person story time.

 The way to make it really entertaining is by making it kinda slap sticky.
 Like, when I ask Mr. Mark if he’ll eat green eggs and ham in the rain, I spray him with squirt guns.
 Kids lose it EVERY TIME!!
 Or when I ask him if he’ll eat them on a boat, I put a giant inner tube on him.